chinmay-gi/chinmay-dev/README.md

 # chinmay-dev
-This is my first Git Repository
+This is my first Git Repository.
+Author-CHinmay Inchekar